 5. As the air in the mouth slowly get compressed, start compressing the air in your mouth using your jaw and cheeks to equalize.
 With a mouthful of air, some may find it easier to keep a constant pressure instead of doing sequential pumps.

-6. When you can no longer equalize with your jaw and cheeks because of the reduced air volume, start equalizing using the tongue (standard Frenzel).
+6. When you can no longer equalize with your jaw and cheeks because of the reduced air volume, start doing standard Frenzel.
 Reach new depths!

 Simple right?
 A good way to practice mouth-fill dry is to let a little bit of air escape out your mouth to emulate the increasing pressure at depth.
-By doing this, you’ll get to experience equalizing with your jaw and cheeks and then the back of the tongue eventually.
+By doing this, you’ll get to experience equalizing with your jaw and cheeks and then the back of the tongue (creating movement in the larynx) eventually.

 Exhale / FRC dives

 An exhale dive or Functional Residual Capacity (FRC) dive is when the air in your lungs is neutral.
 It’s a passive exhale meaning you have the same volume of air as when you do a normal exhale.

 So why are we talking about FRC?
 Exhale dives are a very effective way to train mouth-fill.
 When you do an exhale dive, you can simulate depth without going deep.
 Exhale or FRC dives are generally used as an effective warm-up technique before a big dive.
 However, it is also an effective way to train mouth-fill!
 On exhale dives, you could theoretically dive to 10 meters and be able to simulate a dive to 30 meters.
 That means we can train mouth-fill without having to go past 30 meters each time!
 How cool is that?!
 What an easy, convenient and safe way to practice the mouth-fill technique!